Windows Rally: Windows Rally technologies

 Windows Rally includes the following set of technologies:

 LLTD

 The Link Layer Topology Discovery (LLTD) protocol enables applications to discover devices and determine network topology.
 In Windows Vista, it enables a graphical view of all the devices in the network on the Network Map.
-For Windows XP computers to appear on the Network Map, the LLTD Responder must be downloaded and installed.
+For Windows XP computers to appear on the Network Map, the |url-status=dead LLTD Responder must be downloaded and installed.
 Devices that provide audio or video playback or that are bandwidth sensitive can implement the QoS Extension part of the protocol so that they receive prioritized streams and that changes in available bandwidth have less impact on the playback experience.

 qWAVE

 Windows Vista includes qWAVE, a pre-configured quality of service API for time-dependent multimedia data, such as audio or video streams. qWAVE uses different packet priority schemes for real-time flows (such as multimedia packets) and best-effort flows (such as file downloads or e-mails) to ensure that real-time data gets delayed as little as possible, while providing a high-quality channel for other data packets. qWAVE-enabled applications together with devices that implement the LLTD QoS Extensions aim to improve an end user's experience of streaming video by prioritizing traffic and reducing the effects of network-related transient issues.